matgou/AutomationScenarioAPI/README.md

 AutomationScenarios
 ===================

-Java API module to execute scenario from an XML commande file
+Java API module to execute scenario from an XML command file